Learn English Daily with This Quick and Powerful Study Routine

 5. Summarize the article you read in a sentence or two.

-If you feel like you don’t have enough time in the day to learn English, now you do!
+If you feel like you don’t have enough time to learn English daily, now you do!
 All it takes is about 35 minutes per day and you’ll discover how fun and easy learning English can really be.